Identifying and Managing Fungal Infections

 Fungal infections are also called Mycosis; they happen when microorganisms called fungi grow on the skin.
 Fungal organisms are naturally in our environment and on our skin, just like bacteria.
 Fungal infections occur when an invading fungus takes over an area of the body and it is too much for the immune system to handle.
 When the skin starts to fight the fungal infection, a rash appears.
 This rash is usually round patches with raised ridges and defined borders and is usually very itchy.

 On TSW skin, fungal infections can happen very often due to our compromised skin barrier.
 Reinfections also happen very easily, and the skin takes longer than normal skin to recover from a fungal infection.
-It can be difficult to diagnose a fungal infection on top of TSW.
+It can be difficult to detect a fungal infection on top of TSW, because TSW skin patterns e.g. hardened skin, oozing skin, flaking skin, can obscure fungal infection patterns.
+For this reason, fungal infections can become more apparent later in healing, when TSW skin is a lot better.

 The life cycle of a fungal infection is 3 weeks - from spore, to teenage fungal, to adult fungal producing spores again.
 At all 3 stages it can look different.
 It is important to take fungal medication for more than 3 weeks to prevent the life cycle from starting again.
 Fungal medication is unable to kill spores, and it is important to kill all adult fungal before they produce new spores.